Auth0-Marketplace/TEMPLATE-sso/README.md

 ]
 ```

-## Build and test your SSO Integration
+## Build and test your integration Integration

 We've included a few helpful scripts in a `Makefile` that should help you build, test, and submit a quality integration.
 You can develop your Action locally and use the commands below to lint, test, and deploy to a tenant.